nam-pi/frontend-assets/README.md

-# frontend-texts
+# frontend-assets
-Texts for the NAMPI frontend
+Assets for the NAMPI frontend